Where is your house?

 How long does it take to put up the lights each year?

 Because of how we mounted the pixels to metal rails, it is actually pretty easy to put them up on the house.
 A long Saturday is sufficient for pulling the lights out of the basement, testing them, mounting them to the house, and running all the cabling.
-Setting up the yard takes a few extra hours, particularly to get the snowmen placed and tied down firmly to withstand the strong Colorado winds.
+Setting up the yard takes a few extra hours, though the new snowmen make that a lot faster than it used to be.

 How long does it take to sequence a new show?